 Consider this additional research from Salesforce: 73% of marketers believe email marketing is core to their business and 58% of B2B email marketers are increasing their email marketing spend.

 Within the universe of email marketing, e-newsletters are the most often used email campaign among B2B marketers, and 64% of B2B marketers rate e-newsletters as very effective/effective (Content Marketing Institute/MarketingProfs).
-Your target audience of engineers subscribes to an average of 4.4 digital publications, in contrast to 1.4 printed trade magazines, according to the “2015 Digital Media Use in the Industrial Sector” research report from IEEE Engineering360 Media Solutions.
+Your target audience of engineers subscribes to an average of 4.4 digital publications, in contrast to 1.4 printed trade magazines, according to the “2015 Digital Media Use in the Industrial Sector” research report from Engineering360 Media Solutions.

 However, your company’s e-newsletter is not the only way to engage customers and prospects through email marketing.
 You can also share your news, content and product information—and build your brand and generate new engagement opportunities—by advertising in targeted industry e-newsletters.

 Advertising in a reputable, recognized e-newsletter offers a number advantages for the industrial marketer seeking to get more out of email marketing:

 • You can reach a much broader yet still targeted audience.
 Contacts that you don’t have in your own database and are otherwise hard to reach.
 Industrial professionals in new markets or regions you want to pursue.
 Motivated, engaged engineers who have opted-in to receive the publication.

 • Someone else does the heavy lifting for you.
 The e-newsletter publisher handles database and list management, newsletter design and production, and sending and tracking.
 This can free you up to focus time and resources on other pressing marketing efforts.

 • Customized reporting for measuring success and ROI.
 You can access timely reports that detail the results of your advertisement.
 With opt-in newsletters, you’ll know who clicked on your ad and expressed interest in your content.